A GUIDE TO TRIENNIAL REVIEWS

 How do I find out when my Triennial Review is due?

-The best way to check is to log in to the PPQA placements database and look at your profile.
+The best way to check is to log in to the new PARE placements database and look at your profile.
 Your first Triennial Review will be due three years after gaining your Mentorship qualification.
-If your Triennial Review is due within the next three months, the system will email you an alert and place a ‘yellow flag’ next to your name.
-If your Triennial Review is overdue, there will be a ‘red flag’ next to your name.

 What should I do if I need a Triennial Review?

 You should inform your Line Manager that you need a Triennial Review- this could take place as part of your annual Professional Development Review.
 There is no ‘official documentation’ to complete, but South Yorkshire & Bassetlaw Primary Care Workforce & Training Hub have put together a Triennial Review Pack (see below) which can help you to gather your evidence together in order to demonstrate that you fulfil the criteria set by the NMC for mentors to remain on the live register.

 Completing the Triennial Review form in the pack prior to your meeting will enable your Line Manager to see clearly what evidence has been provided for each competency.
 It is the Line Manager’s responsibility to check that the evidence meets the required NMC competency standard.

 What evidence do I need to gather for my Triennial Review?

 You will need to show evidence that you have: